zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/linq/writing-your-first-linq-query.md

 ---
-title: Schreiben der ersten LINQ-Abfrage (Visual Basic) ms.date: 07/20/2015
+title: Schreiben der ersten LINQ-Abfrage ms.date: 07/20/2015
 helpviewer_keywords:
 - queries [LINQ in Visual Basic], writing
 - LINQ queries [Visual Basic]
 - LINQ [Visual Basic], writing queries ms.assetid: 4affb732-3e9b-4479-aa31-1f9bd8183cbe
-ms.openlocfilehash: 5c83d888f65ce5c216327e94c5d4d1267fb93c29
+ms.openlocfilehash: a9fe4241972815a04ec9c6a51a45760d72a8bbb2
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "69951999"
+ms.locfileid: "74349344"
 ---
 # <a name="writing-your-first-linq-query-visual-basic"></a>Schreiben der ersten LINQ-Abfrage (Visual Basic)
 Eine *Abfrage* ist ein Ausdruck, der Daten von einer Datenquelle abruft.
-Abfragen werden in einer dedizierten Abfragesprache ausgedrückt.
-Im Laufe der Zeit wurden verschiedene Sprachen für verschiedene Arten von Datenquellen entwickelt, beispielsweise SQL für relationale Datenbanken und XQuery für XML.
-Dadurch muss der Anwendungsentwickler für jeden unterstützten Typ von Datenquelle oder Datenformat eine neue Abfragesprache erlernen.
+Queries are expressed in a dedicated query language.
+Over time, different languages have been developed for different types of data sources, for example, SQL for relational databases and XQuery for XML.
+This makes it necessary for the application developer to learn a new query language for each type of data source or data format that is supported.

- [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)]vereinfacht die Situation durch Bereitstellung eines konsistenten Modells zum Arbeiten mit Daten in verschiedenen Arten von Datenquellen und Formaten.
+ [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)] simplifies the situation by offering a consistent model for working with data across various kinds of data sources and formats.
 In einer [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)]-Abfrage arbeiten Sie immer mit Objekten.
-Sie verwenden dieselben grundlegenden Codierungs Muster zum Abfragen und Transformieren von Daten in XML-Dokumenten, SQL-Datenbanken, ADO.NET Datasets und Entitäten, .NET Framework Auflistungen und anderen [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] Quellen oder Formaten, für die ein Anbieter verfügbar ist.
-In diesem Dokument werden die drei Phasen der Erstellung und Verwendung von Grund [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] Legenden Abfragen beschrieben.
+You use the same basic coding patterns to query and transform data in XML documents, SQL databases, ADO.NET datasets and entities, .NET Framework collections, and any other source or format for which a [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] provider is available.
+This document describes the three phases of the creation and use of basic [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] queries.

-## <a name="three-stages-of-a-query-operation"></a>Drei Phasen eines Abfrage Vorgangs
+## <a name="three-stages-of-a-query-operation"></a>Three Stages of a Query Operation
- [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)]Abfrage Vorgänge bestehen aus drei Aktionen:
+ [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] query operations consist of three actions:

-1. Abrufen der Datenquelle oder der Quellen
+1. Obtain the data source or sources.

 2. Erstellen der Abfrage

 3. Ausführen der Abfrage

- In [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)]unterscheidet sich die Ausführung einer Abfrage von der Erstellung der Abfrage.
-Sie können keine Daten abrufen, indem Sie nur eine Abfrage erstellen.
+ In [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)], the execution of a query is distinct from the creation of the query.
+You do not retrieve any data just by creating a query.
 Dieser Punkt wird in diesem Thema an späterer Stelle ausführlicher behandelt.

- Im folgenden Beispiel werden die drei Teile eines Abfrage Vorgangs veranschaulicht.
-Im Beispiel wird ein Array aus ganzen Zahlen als praktische Datenquelle zu Demonstrationszwecken verwendet.
-Die gleichen Konzepte gelten jedoch auch für andere Datenquellen.
+ The following example illustrates the three parts of a query operation.
+The example uses an array of integers as a convenient data source for demonstration purposes.
+However, the same concepts also apply to other data sources.

 > [!NOTE]
-> Vergewissern Sie sich, dass auf der [Seite Kompilieren der Projekt-Designer (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic)die **Option ableiten** **auf on**festgelegt ist.
+> On the [Compile Page, Project Designer (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic), ensure that **Option infer** is set to **On**.

  [!code-vb[VbLINQFirstQuery#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQFirstQuery/VB/Class1.vb#1)]